s443012947/Restaurant-Bill/README.md

 # RestaurantBill

 This project is about restaurant bill.
 It's displays all menu that the restaurant have with their price.
 It is suitable for the user who receiving an order from customer.
+It's presented for restaurant named as "fast food restaurat" located on 123 Prince Abdullah St, Mecca, KSA.

 -----------------------------------------
 Classes: